effacestudios/UnityFaceMapper/README.md

 # ImageTo3DCharacter
-Image to 3D Character Creator for Unity in C#
+Image to 3D Character Creator or FaceMapper for Unity in C#